Resuscitation

 • American Heart Association – Preferred for all basic and advanced life support training.

-Current house staff can sign up for resuscitation classes in the Learning Exchange through the Resuscitation Program website: http://www.vanderbiltcpr.com (not for incoming house staff).
+Current house staff can sign up for resuscitation classes in the Learning Exchange through the Resuscitation Program website (not for incoming house staff).

 The accountability for keeping your BLS/ACLS/PALS training current rests with the resident.
 It must be renewed every two years for the first three clinical years of residency at Vanderbilt in order for you to remain in your residency program.
-Please note that the BLS and ACLS/PALS are separate courses.
-Having a current ACLS or PALS card DOES NOT exempt from the BLS requirement.
+Please note that the BLS, ACLS, and PALS are separate courses.
+Having a current ACLS or PALS card DOES NOT exempt you from the BLS requirement.
 It is strongly recommended that you register for resuscitation classes at least three months in advance of your recommended renewal month.